 Liberty Global's score of 86 is higher than 90% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Liberty Global reported total carbon emissions of approximately 476,596,000 kg CO2e, with Scope 1 emissions at about 10,359,000 kg CO2e, Scope 2 emissions (market-based) at approximately 1,056,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled about 465,181,000 kg CO2e.
-This represents a decrease from 2023, where total emissions were approximately 549,793,000 kg CO2e, with Scope 1 at about 13,385,000 kg CO2e and Scope 2 (market-based) at approximately 7,404,000 kg CO2e.
-Liberty Global has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 emissions by 50% by 2030 and 80% by 2050, using 2019 as the baseline year.
+In 2024, Liberty Global reported total carbon emissions of approximately 468,440,000 kg CO2e, comprising 10,359,000 kg CO2e from Scope 1, 1,056,000 kg CO2e from Scope 2, and 465,181,000 kg CO2e from Scope 3 emissions.
+This data reflects a commitment to transparency and accountability in their environmental impact.
+Liberty Global has set ambitious reduction targets, aiming to reduce absolute Scope 1 and 2 emissions by 50% by 2030 and 80% by 2050, using 2019 as the baseline year.
 These targets have been approved by the Science Based Targets initiative (SBTi).
 Additionally, the company is committed to reducing Scope 3 emissions from the manufacture and use of customer premises equipment by 50% by 2030, as well as achieving a 50% reduction in Scope 3 emissions per home passed over the same timeframe.
-The company is actively pursuing carbon neutrality for its Scope 1 and 2 emissions by 2030, while also addressing its Scope 3 emissions.
-Liberty Global's commitment to sustainability reflects its recognition of the urgent need to mitigate climate change impacts within the telecommunications sector.
+The company is actively pursuing carbon neutrality for its Scope 1 and 2 emissions by 2030, alongside efforts to address Scope 3 emissions.
+Liberty Global's initiatives demonstrate a proactive approach to mitigating climate change and aligning with global sustainability goals.

 Access structured emissions data, company-specific emission factors, and source documents